 In your test, component, or function library, do one or both of the following:

 Create steps that call your user-defined function as a global function.

 Run the user-defined function by calling the test object method to which it is registered.

 You can navigate directly from a function call to the function's definition.

-In the Editor, in an action, click in the step containing the relevant function.
+In the Editor, in an action or in a function library, click in the step containing the relevant function.

 Perform one of the following:

 Right-click the step and select Go to Definition from the context menu.

 UFT One activates the relevant document (if the function definition is located in another function library) and positions the cursor at the beginning of the function definition.

 If you do not want your function to remain registered until the end of the run session, add an UnregisterUserFunc statement in your test or function library.